 The curriculum emphasizes the inter-connections between different fields of knowledge.
 Essential elements of basic science and clinical practice are learnt through an integrated approach.

 Students are introduced to clinical and clinical interpersonal skills, and are exposed to patient contact early in the curriculum.
 These clinical experiences relate closely to theoretical teaching.
 Students develop clinical skills in a purpose-built Clinical Skills Training Centre to achieve early and effective training.

 A wide variety of community-based teaching is employed to complement the activities that take place within hospitals, exploiting the educational experiences which family physicians, maternal and child health services, hospices and patient support groups can provide.

 Core and options approach

-Students are given the opportunities to choose and explore specific areas of interest or experience in either medical or non-medical fields by making use of the electives to be held in the second half semester of the third year and at the end of the final year after the final examination.
-They are required to incubate and brainstorm protocols for a health research project.
-They are also exposed to various clinical settings through clinical visits and attachments, and will engage themselves in voluntary and community services, overseas exchange and/or other learning activities.
+Students are given the opportunities to choose and explore specific areas of interest or experience in either medical or non-medical fields by making use of the third year, i.e. the “Enrichment Year” and also the 4-week elective at the end of the final year after the final examination.
+They are allowed to design their own learning experiences such as exchange, research internship, and service & humanitarian projects in Hong Kong and/or overseas.